georgemwas/sampleapp/readme.md

-&myapp
+#myapp
 this is my app